 By showing him that my concern is that he do things willingly, not that he does as I ask.
 Also by expressing myself honestly and connecting with him to see what’s preventing him from saying yes.
 It goes to show, if you thought this stuff was easy – it isn’t.
 Simple?
 Yes.
 Easy?
 No.

 This post is a shorter version of a module in the Compassion Refresh Camp, a two-day hike through nature to reconnect you with your empathic and compassionate roots.
-If you liked this article, I think you would like the Compassion Refresh Camp.
+If you liked this article, we think you’d like the Compassion Refresh Camp.

 The purpose of the camp is to provide you with practice in communicating compassionately, giving you tools to bring back into everyday life and make your relationships more fulfilling.

-I aim to make things as straightforward as possible, without any new-age fluff.
-Subscribe to the mailing list and hear when the next one’s on if you’d like.
+We aim to make things as straightforward as possible, without any new-age fluff.
+Subscribe to the mailing list and hear when the next one’s on.